server-state/linux-raid-module/README.md

 ```

-And this is the parsed JSON output:
+For it, the parsed JSON output would look like this:
 ```json
 {
    "personalities": [